17.10.2020

 Salting method:

-1. We steam the container for salting (barrel) with juniper, this will help kill all microorganisms.
+1. We steam the container for pickling (barrel) with juniper, this will help kill all microorganisms.

-2. Wash mushrooms, clean, put in a barrel in layers, sprinkle each layer with salt.
-1/3 of the total volume of salt is left for re-salting.
+2. Wash the mushrooms, clean them, place them in a barrel in layers, sprinkle each layer with salt.
+We leave 1/3 of the total volume of salt for re-salting.

-3. Pour cold water into the barrel, cover with a lid on top, press down with a load.
+3. Pour into a barrel cold water, cover with a lid on top, press down with a weight.

 4. Within a week, remove the foam that forms on top.

-5. After 7 days, drain all the water, rinse the container, fill in new water.
-When re-laying the mushrooms, we also lay them in layers, sprinkling with salt, and add pepper, cloves and dill.
+5. After 7 days, drain all the water, rinse the container, and add new water.
+When re-stacking, we also lay the mushrooms in layers, sprinkling them with salt, and add pepper, cloves and dill.

-6. Again, cover the barrel with a lid, press down with a load.
+6. Cover the barrel again with a lid and press down with a weight.

 The preparation can be eaten after 40-45 days.

-A wonderful winter mushroom salad will decorate any ordinary and festive table.
-Vegetables are well combined to taste and complement each other.
+Wonderful winter salad made from mushrooms will decorate any ordinary and festive table.
+The vegetables taste well and complement each other.

 Products: